'The worst game we played this season,' admits Mumbai City FC assistant Marco Leite | Goal.com

 He added, "In the second half, things changed a little bit.
 Also, the pitch didn't help but it was the same for Odisha.
 Our team was slow and predictable."

-Having slipped off the fourth spot, the Brazilian has restated the club's desire to make it as far as possible in ISL season 6.
+Having slipped off the fourth spot, the Portuguese has restated the club's desire to make it as far as possible in ISL season 6.

 "We are going to continue to work like we did until here.
-The team works very hard everyday.
-There are times that we play very well and we don't win, and there times that we play very bad like tonight (Saturday).
+The team works very hard every day.
+There are times that we played very well and we don't win, and there times that we play very bad like tonight (Saturday).
 We tried, we could not score, they scored two goals, they win, congrats to Odisha.

 "Of course, we are sad (because of the loss).
 The only thing that we can do now is to continue to fight, continue to train and dedicate all our efforts to make it till the end of the championship and I'm sure that we can do it," Leite signed out.